We Have Been Living Away From Nature For Too Long Now

 The city-like environment in which people now live has led them to change the way they interpret power relations in the world.

-When “looking for a prey” became “looking for a job”, “go get the chicken we’ll have for dinner in the backyard” switched to “dOn’T eAt aNiMaLs, ThEy ArE oUr FrIeNdS” (which yet again qualifies vegans for the podium of the most stupid idea in the world).
+When “looking for a prey” became “looking for a job”, “go get the chicken we’ll have for dinner in the backyard” switched to “dOn’T eAt aNiMaLs, ThEy ArE oUr FrIeNdS”.

 While this single topic is worth an entire article by itself, if not a book (and I’ll expand more on it later), the misinterpretation of nature’s nature leads to dissonance, to an incorrect interpretation of the world as usually advocated by extremist environmentalists such as Greta Thunberg.